Nancy, France: History

 In 1871, Nancy remained French when Germany annexed Alsace-Lorraine.
-In 1909 it hosted the Exposition Internationale de l'Est de la France between May and November.
+In 1909, it hosted the Exposition Internationale de l'Est de la France between May and November.

 Nancy was occupied by German forces beginning in 1940 and renamed Nanzig.
 During the Lorraine Campaign of World War II, Nancy was liberated from Nazi Germany by the US Third Army in September 1944, at the Battle of Nancy.

 In 1988, Pope John Paul II visited Nancy.
 In 2005, French President Jacques Chirac, German Chancellor Gerhard Schröder and Polish President Aleksander Kwaśniewski inaugurated the renovated Place Stanislas, which was recognised as a UNESCO World Heritage Site in 1983.

 Geography

 Nancy is situated on the left bank of the river Meurthe, about 10 km upstream from its confluence with the Moselle.
 The Marne–Rhine Canal runs through the city, parallel to the Meurthe.
-Nancy is surrounded by hills that are about 150 m higher than the city center, which is situated at 200 m above mean sea level.
+Nancy is surrounded by hills that are about 150 m higher than the city centre, which is situated at 200 m above mean sea level.
 The area of Nancy proper is relatively small: 15 km^{2}.
 Its built-up area is continuous with those of its adjacent suburbs.
 The neighboring communes of Nancy are: Jarville-la-Malgrange, Laxou, Malzéville, Maxéville, Saint-Max, Tomblaine, Vandœuvre-lès-Nancy and Villers-lès-Nancy.

 The oldest part of Nancy is the quarter Vieille Ville – Léopold, which contains the 14th century Porte de la Craffe, the Palace of the Dukes of Lorraine, the Porte Désilles and the 19th century St-Epvre basilica.
 Adjacent to its south is the quarter Charles III – Centre Ville, which is the 16th–18th century "new town".
 This quarter contains the famous Place Stanislas, the Nancy Cathedral, the Opéra national de Lorraine and the main railway station.

 The population of the city proper experienced a small decrease in population since 2007, placing it behind Metz as the second largest city in the Lorraine.
 However, the urban area of Metz experienced population decline from 1990 to 2010 while the urban area of Nancy grew over the same period, becoming the largest urban area in Lorraine and second largest in the "Grand Est" region of northeastern France.
-Within the Nancy metropolitan area in recent years, the city population declined slightly (2009–2014) at the roughly same time as a small increase in the population of its urban area (2006–2012).
+Within the Nancy metropolitan area in recent years, the city population declined slightly (2009–2014), while there was a small increase in the population of its urban area (2006–2012).